Henri Camara: Sheffield United

 After initially rejecting a deal with the Blades, Camara signed a short-term agreement with the Sheffield club until the end of the season.
 Camara made his début in a 4–3 loss to Cardiff City at the end of October and scored his first goal for the club in a 1–0 win over Peterborough United a month later.
 He made 23 appearances that season, often from the bench, and scored four goals but was released when his contract expired as the club sought to cut the wage bill.

 Atromitos

 On 11 May 2010, Camara signed a one-year deal with Super League Greece side Atromitos.

 Panetolikos

 On 19 June 2011, Camara signed a one-year deal with Super League side Panetolikos.
 Despite appearing in all 30 league games and being Panetolikos' top scorer for the season with 7 goals, he couldn't help his team avoid relegation.

 Camara signed another one-year deal with Panetolikos on 27 August 2012, and, by scoring 10 goals in the regular season and 3 goals in the playoffs, helped the team return to the Greek Super League after only one year at the Greek Football League.

 In the summer of 2013, he signed a third one-year deal with Panetolikos.

-Kalloni
+AEL Kalloni

-On 12 May 2014, Camara signed a year deal with Kalloni, for an undisclosed fee.
+On 12 May 2014, Camara signed a year deal with AEL Kalloni, for an undisclosed fee.
 He resigned on 1 February 2015.